7 things you need to know about being an energy consultant

 You might, for example, be asked to report on how the business can use less energy, take advantage of renewable energy sources, or achieve a particular 'green' accreditation.

 Therefore, energy consulting can be the ideal choice if you're interested in environmental issues.
-Explore the environment sector for other career ideas.
+Explore the environment sector and read our guide to sustainable careers.

 4. A relevant degree will help you get started